 SoHo Loft

-Some of the most classic and authentic loft buildings are in SoHo, where former industrial structures were converted into residential spaces.
+Some of Manhattan’s most architecturally significant loft buildings are located in SoHo, where former industrial structures were converted into residential spaces during the late twentieth century.

 Set against this historic framework, the kitchen is conceived as a precise, minimalist volume.
 Clean lines, smooth surfaces, and restrained detailing create a deliberate contrast to the surrounding texture, allowing the old and new to coexist in clear architectural dialogue.